pramnora/javascript/README.md

  (<)/body(>)
 (<)/html(>)

+NOTE: Please, take out the pair of curly brackets: () that you see being written inside of the above code to surround the angle brackets: <>; I had to include these as otherwise the code would not display here.

 Save the file as...
 filename.html
 ...again, left double click to run it; your web browser should automatically launch itself; read/execute the Javascript source code; and, then, display the output.